julienRebut/RADIal/README.md

 </p>

 # Latest news:
-RADIal released date is **2022, January 28th**.
+RADIal will be released on **2022, January 28th**.
 We are currently working on the data anonymization.
 However, we provide now the dataset version used in 'citation du papier' saved as a zip file (see the download section).

 # RADIal dataset